sass/node-sass/Readme.md

 Licensing
 ---------

-Our [MIT license](LICENSE) is designed to be as siple and liberal as possible.
+Our [MIT license](LICENSE) is designed to be as simple and liberal as possible.

 [@hcatlin]: https://github.com/hcatlin
 [@akhleung]: https://github.com/akhleung